Tips Bulletin

 To make your leather seats look new, be sure to condition with a leather conditioner and buff them, as well, to bring out the shine.
 Always try to keep your car out of direct sun to help extend the life of your leather.

 If you are unfortunate enough to get gum on the seat in the car, you need to know how to remove chewing gum from a car seat.
 The best and easiest way is to apply an ice cube to the gum to freeze it.
-Then, it can be easily scraped off and other stain removal methods applied for residual debris.
+Then, it can be easily scraped off, and other stain removal methods can be applied for residual debris.

-If your seats are a fabric other than leather, you can use some of the same solutions as a car cloth interior cleaner.
-A foam spray or a vinegar and baking soda mixture will work wonders on all types of material inside your car.
+If your seats are made of a fabric other than leather, you can use some of the same solutions as a car cloth interior cleaner.
+A foam spray or a vinegar and baking soda mixture will work wonders on all materials inside your car.

 Love Your Leather